 Some change is welcome – some change is not.
-Every month or year or two life has a habit of throwing something at us that we can’t expect; it could be a new job, a breakup, or graduation.
-Change comes in a number of ways in our life almost constantly, dictating our future step by step of the way.
+Every so often life has a habit of throwing something at us that we can’t expect; it could be a new job, a breakup, or graduation.
+Change comes in a number of ways in our life almost constantly, dictating our future every step of the way.

-Change is sometimes uncomfortable whether it be starting a new job or moving to a big new house.
+Change is sometimes uncomfortable, whether it be starting a new job or moving to a big new house or dorm.
 There’s always an adjustment period for any new habits; and despite our reluctant fear of change, we spend our whole lives overcoming it and finding new ways to adapt and deal with change.

 Here’s a couple things to remind yourself about when you are struggling to get through some changes: